thpts/draft-peterson-dns-trust/draft-peterson-dns-trust.md

 when, and only when, they appear in all capitals, as shown here.

-"Classic DNS", "DoH", "DoT", and other related acronyms follow the definitions as defined in {{I-D.draft-ietf-dnsop-terminology-ter}}.
+"Classic DNS", "DoH", "DoT", and other related acronyms follow the definitions as defined in {{?I-D.ietf-dnsop-terminology-ter}}.
 "Secure DNS Protocols" refers to any DNS protocol that offers encryption in transport - this includes but is not limited to DoH, DoT, and DNS over DTLS.